cusanovich/500HT/README.md

     - Line 191, 193 and 194: test used (I am using the LRT results, Column 12 of GEMMA output)
     - Line 213: location to combine all results for current chromosome to (reports all P-values for all SNP/Gene pairs)
     - Line 219: location to combine bonferroni-corrected lead SNP/gene pairs to
-    - Line 225: location to write out marker file when finished (this must match up with where the #3 is monitoring)
+    - Line 225: location to write out '.done' file when finished (this must match up with where #3 is monitoring)

     Results:
     For each gene on the current chromosome, will run GEMMA against all SNPs specified and collect results into two files: